CORRECTED-OFFICIAL- RPT-U.S. would face hurdles bringing case against Icahn, Mickelson: lawyers

 Icahn’s style of investing is to aggressively buy stock with the aim of changing the direction of corporate boards, which makes him an outsider when federal insider trading laws have traditionally focused on corporate insiders, according to legal experts.

-The federal probe centers on trades in Clorox Co by Walters as Icahn was making moves to access the company’s board in 2011, the New York Times reported.
+The federal probe centers on trades in Clorox Co by Walters and Mickelson as Icahn was making moves to access the company’s board in 2011, the New York Times reported.

 After accumulating a 9.1 percent stake in Clorox, Icahn made a bid valued at more than $10 billion to buy the consumer products company, which sent stock soaring.